kontena/kontena/docs/using-kontena/applications.md

 ## Deploying Application

 Your application can be deployed to Kontena Nodes with a single command: `kontena app deploy`.
-The deploy process will look for [kontena.yml](../references/kontena-yml.md) file (by default) which is used to describe your application.
-Then, it will take care of everything needed to run your application; it will schedule services across your nodes, pull required images, link services together, set environment variables, configure overlay network configuration, start the containers and more.
+The deploy process will look for the [kontena.yml](../references/kontena-yml.md) file (unless an alternative filename was specified), which is used to describe your application.
+Then, it will take care of everything needed to run your application.
+It will schedule services across your Nodes, pull required images, link services together, set environment variables, configure overlay networking, start the containers and more.

-The usage of `kontena app deploy` command is as follows:
+The usage of the `kontena app deploy` command is as follows:

 ```
 Usage: